Balearic donkey: History

 The Balearic shares common origins with the Catalan and the Baudet du Poitou.
 The donkey was in the past the most highly valued animal in Mallorca, and could be sold for very high prices.
 In the early twentieth century it was prized outside the islands too, and many were exported to England, and later to the United States.
 The breed population fell rapidly in the first half of that century, and it came close to disappearing; the number of pure-bred animals is now stable.

 A herd book was established for the Mallorquín donkey, as it was then known, in 1990.
 A breeders' association, now called the Associació de Criadors de Pura Raça Asenca de les Illes Balears, was formed.
 In 2002 the breed was officially recognised, and a genealogical stud book was established.
 From 1997 the Balearic donkey was listed by the Ministerio de Agricultura, Alimentación y Medio Ambiente, the Spanish ministry of agriculture, as "under special protection, in danger of extinction".
 In 2006, at the request of the breeders' association, the name of the breed was changed to "Raça Asenca Balear".
-Its conservation status was listed as "critical" by the FAO in 2007 and as "endangered" by the SAVE Foundation in 2008.
+Its conservation status was listed as "critical" by the Food and Agriculture Organization of the United Nations in 2007 and as "endangered" by the SAVE Foundation in 2008.

 At the end of 2013 the total number recorded in the stud book was 464, all of which were in the Balearic Islands.